neilr8133/microservice_demo1/README.md

 		(venv) $ python master.py

-To get a list of the available endpoints, you can query the master itself:
+To get a quick list of the available endpoints, you can query the master itself:

 		(venv) $ http localhost:8010/

+### /query/<uuid>

+To lookup the status of a query perform:

+		(venv) $ http localhost:8010/ask_a_minion/v1/query/<uuid>

+The response will be a JSON object similar to the following:

+	{
+		"destination": null,
+		"message": null,
+		"result": "success",
+		"status": "finished",
+		"uuid": "43406710-7162-472e-89d7-005d5f639a17"
+	}

+For convenience, keys are sorted alphabetically.

-## Testing
+## Running unit-tests

 In the top-level folder just run `nosetests`.